 Brand value and brand equity are both educated estimations of the worth of a brand.
 We view the financial worth of a company as its brand value.
 It is the monetary valuation of the brand in the current market conditions.

 On the other hand, brand equity is the perception of the brand and the value attached to it by customers, vendors, and channel partners.

-While trying to build your brand or while working with an established brand, you need to monitor the brand’s progress over time and measure the progress to understand its strength in the relevant market.
+While trying to build your brand or while working with an established brand, you need brand tracking to monitor progress over time, and measure the progress to understand its strength in the relevant market.
 Computing economic data (O data) and emotional data (X data) are the two broad approaches towards measuring brand equity.

 Economic data is essentially operational data from finance, product development, sales, and HR departments.
 Being numerical and historical, they can be calculated to generate data sets, but they can only help you understand your brand’s performance history.
 Predictions can be made on trends in the past, but they aren’t always accurate as this does not consider the customer’s sentiments.
 Hence the necessity for the second approach.

 Emotional data lets you measure brand equity based on customer experience (CX) data.
 Helping to understand the qualitative reasons behind customer decisions based on sentiment, and how a customer perceives your brand.
 If you can understand your customer’s emotions, you can portray your brand image accordingly.
 This enables customers to identify with your brand, remodel their self-image according to your brand’s ethos and choose your premium product over a competitor’s.

 Brand measurement using both data sets and viewing them parallelly can offer you a comprehensive view of your brand equity.
 And a strong brand image not only helps generate new customers and retain loyal ones but also attracts a motivated workforce who adds to the overall value of your business.

 Having high brand equity and being a recognized brand has its perks and leads to an improvement in the Return on Investment (ROI).
 The following are the two major benefits: